andyj1/comparch_verilog/README.md

-# Team Name: 	Aardvark
+# Verilog 2-bit Paper Processor ECE151 Cooper Union
-# Team Members: Andy Jeong, Gordon Macshane, Brenda So
+# Team Name: Aardvark; Members: Andy Jeong, Gordon Macshane, Brenda So

+This project aims to construct a circuit on Verilog Hardware Description Language whereby the paper processor (https://sites.google.com/site/kotukotuzimiti/Paper_Processor) is implemented.
+The Verilog code takes in the modules (.v) – checking, dff_reset_negedge, dff_reset_posedge, halt, increment, jno, programcounter, fulladder, memory – which take the inputs and outputs the data bits according to the primitive logic gates event-driven cases (always block) and time delays (#).
+The instruction.bin file takes in the instruction codes, which are picked out based on the logic, and determines the data output.

 To compile, run and show waveform using gtkwave simulator:
 	make –f Makefile